LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Experiments and Results

-We note that both our model and Jet-Nemotron are obtained via a lightweight post-training (“healing”) procedure applied to a pretrained softmax-based transformer.
-However, the scale of post-training differs dramatically: our method uses only 40M tokens, whereas Jet-Nemotron relies on approximately 50B tokens.
-In contrast, the remaining models in the table are trained from scratch using several orders of magnitude more data, often reaching trillions of tokens~\citep{yang2025qwen3}.

-As it can be seen from the table, LayerBoost achieves competitive performance with models of similar scale.
-Notably, it closely matches the performance of its base model (Qwen3-4B), indicating strong preservation of pretrained capabilities, while outperforming several efficient architectures trained under comparable or larger budgets.
+Table~\ref{tab:commonsense_results} summarizes results across models with different architectural paradigms, including standard transformers (Qwen3~\citep{yang2025qwen3}, Qwen2.5~\citep{qwen2025qwen25technicalreport}, and Llama3~\citep{grattafiori2024llama3herdmodels}), linear/state-space models (Mamba~\citep{gu2024mamba} and RWKV7-G~\citep{peng2025rwkv}), hybrid models (Qwen3.5~\citep{qwen35blog}, Gemma-3~\citep{gemmateam2025gemma3technicalreport}, Zamba2~\citep{glorioso2024zamba2}, Jet-Nemotron~\citep{gu2025jetnemotron}, and our method).
+We measure accuracy using lm-eval-harness~\citep{eval-harness}.
+We note that both our model and Jet-Nemotron are obtained via a post-training applied to a pretrained softmax transformer.
+However, the scale of post-training differs significantly: we use only 40M tokens, whereas Jet-Nemotron relies on 50B tokens.
+In contrast, the remaining models are trained from scratch using much more data, often reaching trillions of tokens~\citep{yang2025qwen3}.
+As it can be seen, LayerBoost achieves competitive performance with models of similar scale.
+Notably, it closely matches the performance of its base model (Qwen3-4B), indicating strong preservation of pretrained capabilities, while outperforming several architectures.

-Overall, these results highlight the effectiveness of our method: it enables the construction of hybrid attention models with minimal additional healing, substantially reducing the training cost compared to both starting from scratch and prior post-training methods, while maintaining strong performance.